tugot17/Pytorch-Lightning-Presentation/README.md

 [Piotr Mazurek](https://github.com/tugot17/)

 ## Licence
-Feel free to use it for whatever purpose, but please say from where you took it from (fork will be fine)
+Feel free to use it for whatever purpose, but please mention from where you took it from